June 30, 2020

 The Del Hughes honour is awarded to those who represent the finest qualities and artistic achievement in stage management throughout their lifelong career.
 Instituted in 1986, the award was named for Del Hughes, who had an illustrious career as a Broadway and television stage manager as well as a TV director from 1933 to the 1970s.

 Honourees are chosen each February from nominations submitted by industry members.
 The Del Hughes Awards Event will take place virtually on Monday, Sept.
-21, 2020, with details to be announced.
+21, 2020.
+You can learn more and register for the event here.

 The Other honourees are: Chicago based stage manager Alden J. Vasquez.
 In addition to these Lifetime Achievement Awards, the SMA will recognize Robert Sutherland-Cohen with The Founders Award.
 This award is given on behalf of the SMA Founders, and is a special recognition for embodying the values expressed by the Founders of the SMA through Robert’s work, teaching, writing, and service to the SMA.